I quietly set my swim bag down on an empty chair, and surveyed the pool deck.

 What lane would I pick?
 What swimmers wouldn’t hassle me for being too slow?

 The last of my pre-swim rituals was coating my nose with white zinc oxide.
-It was just one more uncool thing that came with middle age—a sun damaged face.
-I hauled by sixty- year old frame to a “middle ability lane”.
-Roger, a faster guy in his late sixties nodded that I could join his group.
-It included swimmers who trained hard and swam in competitions.
+It was just one more uncool thing that came with age—a sun damaged face.
+I hauled my sixty- year old frame to a “middle ability lane”.
+Roger, a fast competitive swimmer nodded that I could join his group.
+It included swimmers who trained hard and swam in monthly meets and the annual U.S. Masters Championship.

 Often, I reached for a pair of paddles to keep up.
 If another swimmer mentioned my use of cheating with the paddles and flippers, I remarked about my hip replacement surgery last year.
 The truth however, was that I was in one of life’s deep ruts.
 My Dad passed away and I was selling his house.
 My children were grown and had their own lives.
-My wife, an amazingly upbeat and caring spouse was fit and looked decades younger than her age, but I was mired in a fog of anxiety and depression.
+My wife, an amazingly upbeat and caring spouse, was patient with my mid-life crisis, but I was mired in a fog of anxiety and depression.

-Nearing the end of the hour and fifteen minutes of back and forth, we covered 3,000 yards.
-Miraculously, at some point, my mind calmed a bit, and all imagined problems melted away.
+Nearing the end of the hour and fifteen minutes of swimming we covered 3,000 yards.
+Miraculously, at some point during the workout, my mind calmed , and all imagined problems melted away.

-“You’ve been sand bagging Bob,” said Grant the coach.
-His words stung.
+“You’ve been sand bagging Bob,” teased Grant the coach.
 He was not complementing my speed.
 He was commenting on my laziness.
-If you ranked humans by the effort they expended, I thought to myself– I had slipped to the middle.
-My best years were behind me.
-Somedays I didn’t give a shit.
-But then again, somedays being mediocre bothered the hell out of me.
+If you ranked humans by the effort they expended, I had slipped to the middle.

 Our lane leader, Roger, went to the U.S. Masters Nationals each year.
-I admired him—not just for his talent, but because a year ago, he had donated one of his kidneys to save his thirty-year old son.
+I admired him—not just for his talent, but because he had donated one of his kidneys to save his thirty-year old son.

 He was a champion backstroker in his age group, and in a moment of stupidity, I challenged him to a sprint.
-Someone said “go!” , we dropped into the water, coiled up, sprang off the wall kicking upside down like lobsters fleeing a net.
+Someone said “go!” , we dropped into the water, coiled up, sprang off the wall and kicked upside down like lobsters fleeing a net.

 I thrashed across the surface.
 He glided through the water.